 Contemporary composers are again attracted to the harpsichord, realizing the instrument’s potential, from unconventional approaches to leaving no parts unexplored.
 Bach Club has commissioned a new work from Héloïse Werner.
-Her piece, “A beautiful object”, will premiere together with a programme of contemporary music for the harpsichord and small ensemble of modern instruments, alongside works by Manuel de Falla, Purcell / Britten, Stephen Dodgson, and an improvisation upon a ground bass inspired by a Prelude by Baroque composer Elisabeth de la Guerre.
+Her piece, “A beautiful object”, will premiere together with a programme of contemporary music for the harpsichord and small ensemble of modern instruments, with works by Manuel de Falla, Purcell / Britten, Stephen Dodgson, and an improvisation upon a ground bass inspired by a Prelude by Baroque composer Elisabeth de la Guerre.

 Support us to get this project off the ground: concert and recording of music for the harpsichord and ensemble, including a new commission by Héloïse Werner.

-Teaming up with members of Britten Sinfonia, this will be an exploration of the interplay between old and new, the harpsichord and modern instruments, existing works and a piece created especially for us.
+Teaming up with 5 superb instrumentalists, this will be an exploration of the interplay between old and new, the harpsichord and modern instruments, existing works and a piece created especially for us.